mieweb/docs/content/functions/injury-care/case-management/viewing-cases.md

 Closing a case is separate/different than closing & archiving an encounter.
 A Case can be open for weeks to months to years.
 It's the one case/incident that multiple documents and encounters may be linked to.

-To close a Case, you can do it while working in an encounter or from the Case chart tab via the Close hyperlink found in the options column.
+To close a Case, you can do it from the Case chart tab via the Close hyperlink found in the options column.
 Please refer to [Closing an Existing Case](closing-an-existing-case.md) help documentation for detail.

 ![](../viewing-cases.assets/dcbbb246d6927a0f17112b3413c935d0.png)